stratapp-ai/stratapp-ai.github.io/privacy.md

 Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
 Google uses the data collected to track and monitor the use of our Service.
 This data is shared with other Google services.
 Google may use the collected data to contextualise and personalise the ads of its own advertising network.

-For more information on the privacy practices of Google, please visit the Google Privacy Terms web page:[https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)
+For more information on the privacy practices of Google, please visit the Google Privacy Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)

 **Behavioral Remarketing**

-#stratapp uses remarketing services to advertise on third party websites to you after you visited our Service.
+\#stratapp uses remarketing services to advertise on third party websites to you after you visited our Service.
 We and our third-party vendors use cookies to inform, optimise and serve ads based on your past visits to our Service.

 **Google Ads (AdWords)**

 Google Ads (AdWords) remarketing service is provided by Google Inc.

-You can opt-out of Google Analytics for Display Advertising and customise the Google Display Network ads by visiting the Google Ads Settings page:[http://www.google.com/settings/ads](http://www.google.com/settings/ads)
+You can opt-out of Google Analytics for Display Advertising and customise the Google Display Network ads by visiting the Google Ads Settings page: [http://www.google.com/settings/ads](http://www.google.com/settings/ads)

 Google also recommends installing the Google Analytics Opt-out Browser Add-on -[https://tools.google.com/dlpage/gaoptout](https://tools.google.com/dlpage/gaoptout) - for your web browser.
 Google Analytics Opt-out Browser Add-on provides visitors with the ability to prevent their data from being collected and used by Google Analytics.

-For more information on the privacy practices of Google, please visit the Google Privacy Terms web page:[https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)
+For more information on the privacy practices of Google, please visit the Google Privacy Terms web page: [https://policies.google.com/privacy?hl=en](https://policies.google.com/privacy?hl=en)

 **Facebook**

 Facebook remarketing service is provided by Facebook Inc.

-You can learn more about interest-based advertising from Facebook by visiting this page:[https://www.facebook.com/help/164968693837950](https://www.facebook.com/help/164968693837950)
+You can learn more about interest-based advertising from Facebook by visiting this page: [https://www.facebook.com/help/164968693837950](https://www.facebook.com/help/164968693837950)

-To opt-out from Facebook&#39;s interest-based ads, follow these instructions from Facebook:[https://www.facebook.com/help/568137493302217](https://www.facebook.com/help/568137493302217)
+To opt-out from Facebook's interest-based ads, follow these instructions from Facebook: [https://www.facebook.com/help/568137493302217](https://www.facebook.com/help/568137493302217)

 Facebook adheres to the Self-Regulatory Principles for Online Behavioural Advertising established by the Digital Advertising Alliance.
-You can also opt-out from Facebook and other participating companies through the Digital Advertising Alliance in the USA[http://www.aboutads.info/choices/](http://www.aboutads.info/choices/), the Digital Advertising Alliance of Canada in Canada[http://youradchoices.ca/](http://youradchoices.ca/)or the European Interactive Digital Advertising Alliance in Europe[http://www.youronlinechoices.eu/](http://www.youronlinechoices.eu/), or opt-out using your mobile device settings.
+You can also opt-out from Facebook and other participating companies through the Digital Advertising Alliance in the USA [http://www.aboutads.info/choices/](http://www.aboutads.info/choices/), the Digital Advertising Alliance of Canada in Canada [http://youradchoices.ca/](http://youradchoices.ca/)or the European Interactive Digital Advertising Alliance in Europe [http://www.youronlinechoices.eu/](http://www.youronlinechoices.eu/), or opt-out using your mobile device settings.

-For more information on the privacy practices of Facebook, please visit Facebook&#39;s Data Policy:[https://www.facebook.com/privacy/explanation](https://www.facebook.com/privacy/explanation)
+For more information on the privacy practices of Facebook, please visit Facebook's Data Policy: [https://www.facebook.com/privacy/explanation](https://www.facebook.com/privacy/explanation)

 **Payments**